Press release -

 A PLB is very similar to an EPIRB, but they are designed to be worn by the crew or stowed away inside a lifejacket.
 These GPS locator beacons will pin-point the survivor’s location directly to search and rescue anywhere in the world in just a few minutes.

-Ocean Signal Managing Director James Hewitt said: “When it comes to boating safety, many people decide to only outfit their boats with required safety gear in order to be compliant and avoid receiving a fine from Coast Guard.
-While most required safety gear like marine flares is essential, this mandated marine safety equipment is mainly to enable leisure vessels to let nearby boats know you need help.
+Ocean Signal Managing Director James Hewitt said: “Most required safety gear, like marine flares, is essential, but this mandated marine safety equipment is mainly to enable leisure vessels to let nearby boats know you need help.
 The products are not designed to alert others far away that you are in an emergency.
 What boaters really need is technology that can quickly and easily alert search and rescue agencies around the world that they are in an emergency situation and need immediate help.”

-During National Safe Boating Week, Ocean Signal advises all boaters to check all their safety gear and make sure it is in proper working order before setting sail.
+Ahead of the summer sailing season, Ocean Signal advises all boaters to check all their safety gear and make sure it is in proper working order before setting sail.
 For those with an EPIRB or PLB, now is a good time to perform a self-test, update the beacon’s registration and check the battery expiration date.
+Sister company UML also recommends checking the Automatic Inflation Systems in your life jackets and ensuring the inflator is serviced and in good condition.
 Finally, always make sure to show crew where all the safety gear on the boat is located, how and when to use it, and practice some basic abandon ship safety drills to ensure a safer boating season.

 As the world’s most compact EPIRB, the Ocean Signal rescueME EPIRB1 is the ideal solution for anyone who needs to equip their boat with an affordable EPIRB solution.
 The 406 MHz beacon, which features a ground-breaking 30% reduction in size compared to other EPIRBs and a huge 10-year battery life, also provides valuable peace of mind for crew and loved ones back home.
 The Ocean Signal rescueME PLB1 is the world’s smallest Personal Locator Beacon - perfect for every captain who wants to outfit their crew with the latest in survival technology.